 Fibre reinforced composites have excellent in plane strength and stiffness and are being used in increasing quantities in aerospace, sports, automotive and wind turbine blade industries.
 However fibre reinforced composites are weak in their through thickness direction.
 This weakness can result in parts failing by delamination in service, either from external loads or impact events.
 The presence of a delamination can seriously reduce the strength and stiffness of a laminate especially under compressive buckling loads, potentially leading to catastrophic failure.

-As a part of this MSc by Research project we will develop joint UK projects with aerospace, automotive, marine, and wind turbine manufacturers to implement use of multi-scale composites which can offer the following advantages for the composites products used in their industries
+As a part of this research project we will develop joint UK projects with aerospace, automotive, marine, and wind turbine manufacturers to implement use of multi-scale composites which can offer the significant advantages for the composites products used in their industries.

 At a glance

 - Award type(s)PhD

 - Start date23 Nov 2023